Header Banner

 What's live now in Amazon's Fire TV redesign, and what's still coming

-The current wave covers current-generation Fire TV Sticks, Fire TV Cube devices, and Amazon's Ember smart TV lineup, Digital Trends confirmed this week.
+The current wave covers current-generation Fire TV Sticks, Fire TV Cube devices, and Amazon's Ember smart TV lineup.
 The Ember Artline launched with the new interface pre-installed, positioned as the redesign's showcase device, complete with far-field Alexa+ microphones and an ambient art display mode, per Amazon's announcement when the redesign was unveiled.

 The February first wave was more selective: the Fire TV Stick 4K Plus, Fire TV Stick 4K Max (2nd Gen), and Fire TV Omni Mini-LED Series in the U.S., TechCrunch reported at launch.
-Amazon had planned a broader spring expansion covering the Fire TV 2-Series, 4-Series, and Omni QLED Series, along with partner-brand televisions from Hisense, Insignia, Panasonic, and TCL, though current sources don't confirm all of those are fully live, according to Amazon's original announcement.
+Amazon had planned a broader expansion beyond the February launch group, and its June update says the new UI has launched on Hisense TVs with Fire TV built in and is scheduled to reach more devices later this summer.
+Current sources do not confirm full availability across every previously named partner brand.

-One practical note: the update arrives as a launcher app change, not an OS upgrade, AFTVnews noted earlier this year.
+One practical note: the update arrives as a launcher app change, not an OS upgrade.
 There's no large download prompt to watch for.
-Amazon typically stages these rollouts gradually, so eligible devices may not show the Fire TV Stick new interface for several more weeks, AFTVnews observed when the first wave launched.
+Amazon typically stages these rollouts gradually, so eligible devices may not show the Fire TV Stick's new interface for several more weeks.
 One question the available sources don't resolve: whether partner-brand TVs from Hisense, TCL, and others receive the full Alexa+ feature set or a reduced version, a distinction that matters for how well the discovery model actually works on those devices.

 What the Fire TV home screen redesign looks like on supported devices

 The most visible change is structural.
-Navigation moves to the top of the screen, and the app row drops to just below the first row of content recommendations, rather than occupying prime real estate at launch, AFTVnews detailed.
-Content is organized into dedicated sections, Movies, TV Shows, Sports, Live TV, and News, so the interface surfaces recommendations before asking you to pick an app, Digital Trends confirmed.
+Navigation moves to the top of the screen, and the app row drops to just below the first row of content recommendations, rather than occupying prime real estate at launch.
+Content is organized into dedicated sections, Movies, TV Shows, Sports, Live TV, and News, so the interface surfaces recommendations before asking you to pick an app.
 Amazon is joining a broader shift already visible on Google TV, Roku, Samsung Tizen, and LG webOS, all of which have been moving in the same direction, turning their home screens into recommendation engines rather than simple app launchers.

 App access improves meaningfully for most users.
-The pinning limit triples from six slots to 20, and the visible app row now displays ten apps at once rather than six, using smaller icons (TechCrunch; AFTVnews).
-Fire TV Sticks also gain a sleep timer for the first time, a function that Fire TV smart TVs have had for years, with options ranging from 5 minutes to 2 hours, AFTVnews reported earlier this year.
+The pinning limit triples from six slots to 20, and the visible app row now displays ten apps at once rather than six, using smaller icons.
+Fire TV Sticks also gain a sleep timer for the first time, a function that Fire TV smart TVs have had for years, with options ranging from 5 minutes to 2 hours.

 The Fire TV UI update is part of a wider platform push rather than a home-screen adjustment in isolation.
-Amazon rolled out a revamped Fire TV mobile app simultaneously, distributing it to customers in the UK, Germany, France, Italy, Spain, Japan, and India alongside the interface announcement, per Amazon.
+Amazon says the redesigned Fire TV mobile app is now available for free worldwide.

 Speed gains, Alexa+, and the real tradeoffs